jalvaradosegura/folder_organizer/README.md

 */30 * * * * python3 /Users/test_user/Documents/folders_organizer/main.py
 ```
 Save it and you will have your desired folder organized most of the time 😁

+>💡 You have to grant system access to crontab in order for the script to work